4GeeksAcademy/machine-learning-content/06-ml_algos/unsupervised-learning.md

 - **K-Means**: This is one of the most popular clustering algorithms.
 It starts by defining random `K` centroids (point representing the geometric center of a cluster), then assigns each data point to the nearest centroid and recalculates the centroids as the average of the assigned points.
 Repeat this process until the centroids converge.
 - **Hierarchical Clustering**: It starts by considering each data point as its own cluster and gradually merges the nearest clusters into one.
 This forms a hierarchy that can be represented in a dendogram.
 - **DBSCAN** (*Density-Based Spatial Clustering of Applications with Noise*): Clusters data points that are close to each other and have enough neighbors in their neighborhood.
-It allows finding clusters of irregular shapes and sizes and also detecting outlier points.
+It allows for finding clusters of irregular shapes and sizes and also detecting outlier points.

 #### K-Means